St. Louis woman brings toddler to job interview, goes viral on TikTok

-ST. LOUIS (KNWA) — A mother who was laid off due to the pandemic brought her toddler to a job interview and made she he was prepared to interview for a job too.
+SOUTH COUNTY, Mo.
+(KTVI) — A St. Louis mother who was laid off due to the pandemic brought her toddler to a job interview – and the resulting TikTok video has been liked more than 1 million times.

+“We don’t have childcare yet and it’s because I’m staying home with (Mylo), but once I have a job, then we would have childcare.
+So when you’re stuck in that transition period and you don’t have it, I think there’s a lot parents who are left out,” Mundwiller said.

+She added that her TikTok video has sparked conversations about a childcare crisis.

-Mundwiller dressed her son Mylo in a light blue suit, washed his stroller, and even wrote him a resume.
+In the video she dresses Mylo in a dapper light blue suit, washes his stroller, and even writes him a resume.

 Mylo’s resume reads: